 Instead of simply accenting your front door, try integrating the rest of the front yard into your design.
 Here, simple lit orbs add unexpected brilliance to the large tree.
-The lights also make the house as attractive by night as it is by day.
+These oversize Christmas lights also make the house as attractive by night as it is by day.

 Wreaths are a lovely addition to nearly every front entryway.
 But there are other items that can add seasonal interest to your door.
-Here, ice skates -- tied with a bit of greenery and ribbon -- dress up the traditional entry.
+Here, ice skates—tied with a bit of fresh greenery and a Christmas bow—dress up the traditional entry.

 If you have a large front entryway, you're lucky: You have more room to add pretty holiday accents.
 One way to unify them is to choose just a few materials to repeat, such as the grapevine and fir shown here.